yuvipanda/words/content/post/rethinking-jupyterhub-singleuser.md

 ![image](/images/what-is-jupyterhub.png)

 This document is Yuvi's interpretation of one of the technosocial changes required to achieve this aspiration.
-It's also heavily influenced by prior conversations with MinRK, Carol Willing, Ryan Lovett, Carl Boettiger, Rick Wagner, Sanjay Bhangar and Tarashish Mishra.
+It's also heavily influenced by prior conversations with MinRK, Carol Willing, Ryan Lovett, Carl Boettiger, Rick Wagner, Sanjay Bhangar and Tarashish Mishra, as well as the experiences of the [2i2c Team](https://2i2c.org/) in managing a lot of user images.

 ## Essential Complexities